mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 - performs type checking against the AST
 - generates one `.js` file for each `.ts` file

-At run-time a JavaScript Engine
+At runtime a JavaScript Engine

 - reads `.js` files
 - generates a different AST